 Enhance the survivability of crashes through expedient access to emergency medical care, while creating a safe working environment for vital first responders and preventing secondary crashes through robust traffic incident management practices.

 Our ability to save lives does not end when a crash occurs.
-Caring for people injured in a crash to prevent their injuries from becoming fatal is just as critical.
-The timing of the arrival of ambulances and emergency responders is a major factor in whether an injured person survives a crash, and crash location is a major determinant of response time.
+Appropriate medical care for people injured in a crash to prevent their injuries from becoming fatal is critical.

 Sources: (1) National Academies of Sciences, Engineering and Medicine.
 A National Trauma Care System: Integrating Military and Civilian Trauma Systems to Achieve Zero Preventable Deaths After Injury.
 (2) NHTSA Fatality Analysis Reporting System (FARS).
 (3) NHTSA National Automotive Sampling System-Crashworthiness Data System (NASS-CDS).
 It is not known the percentage who were later transferred to a level I or II trauma center.
 (4) Mackenzie et al, 2006.
 This study compared level I trauma centers to non-trauma centers.

 Through the NRSS, the Department is committed to supporting activities that improve post-crash care.
 Managing the scene of a crash and providing a safe environment for first responders and passing travelers are also critical elements of delivering effective post-crash care.